paypal/squbs/docs/customizing-stream-control.md

 final Source aggregatedSource = new LifecycleManaged().source(inSource);
 ```

-The resulting source will be an aggregated source materialize to a `(T, ActorRef)` where `T` is the materialized type of `inSource` and `ActorRef` is the materialized type of the trigger actor which receives events from the Unicomplex, the squbs container.
+In the Scala API, the resulting source will be an aggregated source materialize to a `(M, () => ActorRef)` where `M` is the materialized type of `inSource` and `() => ActorRef` is the materialized type of the function for accessing the trigger actor which receives events from the Unicomplex, the squbs container.

+In the Java API, the resulting source will be an aggregated source materialize to a `akka.japi.Pair<M, Supplier<ActorRef>>` where `M` is the materialized type of `inSource` and `Supplier<ActorRef>` is the materialized type of the function for accessing the trigger actor.
+Calling the `get()` method on the `Supplier` allows access to the `ActorRef`.
+This `ActorRef` receives events from the Unicomplex, the squbs container.

 The aggregated source does not emit from original source until lifecycle becomes `Active`, and stop emitting element and shuts down the stream after lifecycle state becomes `Stopping`.